Is There a Dimmer Outlook Ahead for Exelon Corporation (EXC)?

-Exelon Corporation (NASDAQ:EXC) went up by 1.84% from its latest closing price compared to the recent 1-year high of $47.14.
-The company’s stock price has collected -3.18% of loss in the last five trading sessions.
-Press Release reported 12 hours ago that William A. Von Hoene Jr., Senior Executive Vice President and Chief Strategy Officer, to Depart Exelon on Mar.
-31
+Exelon Corporation (NASDAQ:EXC) went up by 2.65% from its latest closing price compared to the recent 1-year high of $46.02.
+The company’s stock price has collected 3.51% of gains in the last five trading sessions.
+MarketWatch.com reported 6 hours ago that Exelon Corp. stock rises Monday, outperforms market

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.